Hasidic Judaism: Rebbe and "court"

 Allegiance to the dynasty and Rebbe is also sometimes a cause for tension.
-Notable feuds between "courts" include the 1926–1934 strife after Chaim Elazar Spira of Munkatch cursed the deceased Yissachar Dov Rokeach I of Belz; the 1980–2012 Satmar-Belz collision after Yissachar Dov Rokeach II broke with the Orthodox Council of Jerusalem, which culminated when he had to travel in a bulletproof car; and the 2006–present Satmar succession dispute between brothers Aaron Teitelbaum and Zalman Teitelbaum, which saw mass riots.
+Notable feuds between "courts" include the 1926–1934 strife after Chaim Elazar Spira of Munkatch cursed the deceased Yissachar Dov Rokeach I of Belz; the 1980–2012 Satmar-Belz collision after Yissachar Dov Rokeach II broke with the Orthodox Council of Jerusalem, which culminated when he had to travel in a bulletproof car; and the 2006–present Satmar succession dispute between brothers Aaron Teitelbaum and Zalman Leib Teitelbaum, which saw mass riots.

 As in other Haredi groups, apostates may face threats, hostility, violence, and various punitive measures, among them separation of children from their disaffiliated parents, especially in divorce cases.
-Due to their strictly religious education and traditionalist upbringing, many who leave their sects have few viable work skills or even command of the English language, and their integration into the broader society is often difficult.
-The segregated communities are also a comfortable setting for sexual abuse of children, and numerous incidents have been reported.
+Due to their strictly religious education and traditionalist upbringing, many who leave their sects have few viable work skills or even speak English.
+Their integration into the broader society is often difficult.
+The segregated communities are also a comfortable setting for child sexual abuse, and numerous incidents have been reported.
 While Hasidic leadership has often been accused of silencing the matter, awareness of it is rising within the sects.

-Another related phenomenon is the recent rise of Mashpi'im ("influencers").
-Once a title for an instructor in Chabad and Breslov only, the institutionalized nature of the established "courts" led many adherents to seek guidance and inspiration from persons who did not declare themselves new leaders, but only Mashpi'im.
-Technically, they fill the original role of Rebbes in providing for spiritual welfare; yet, they do not usurp the title, and are therefore countenanced.
+Another related phenomenon is the recent rise of mashpi'im "influencers".
+Once a title for an instructor in Chabad and Breslov only, the institutionalized nature of the established "courts" led many adherents to seek guidance and inspiration from persons who did not declare themselves new leaders, but only mashpi'im.
+Technically, they fill the original role of rebbes in providing for spiritual welfare; yet, they do not usurp the title, and are therefore countenanced.